moodlebox/moodle-tool_moodlebox/README.md

 ## Features

-- Info about the MoodleBox (kernel version, Raspbian version, free space on SD card, CPU load, CPU temperature, CPU frequency, uptime, DHCP clients).
+- Info about the MoodleBox (kernel version, Raspberry Pi OS version, free space on SD card, CPU load, CPU temperature, CPU frequency, uptime, DHCP clients).
 - Warning when under voltage detected.
 - GUI to set the MoodleBox date and time.
 - GUI to set the MoodleBox password.